merekhelmer/nhanes-metabolic-risk/README.md

 - Run the script `Create_Dataset_POP_Clusters.R`.
 #### 8. Generate Figure 3B (POP Clusters)
 - Execute `Figure3B.py` to produce the POP clusters visualization.
+- To run a Python script in RStudio, select "Source Script" next to "Run"
 #### 9. Conduct Chi-Square Cluster Analysis
 - Run `Figure3C.py` to perform the chi-square analysis on the clusters.